sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_and_use_logging.md

 You can control the log level used during initialization with `logtest.InitWithLevel`.

-If the code you are testing accepts `Logger` instances as a parameter, you can skip the above and simply use `logtest.Get` to instantiate a `Logger` to provide.
-You can also use `logtest.GetCaptured`, which also provides a callback for exporting logs, though be wary of making overly strict assertions on log entries to avoid brittle tests:
+If the code you are testing accepts `Logger` instances as a parameter, you can skip the above and simply use `logtest.Scoped` to instantiate a `Logger` to provide.
+You can also use `logtest.Captured`, which also provides a callback for exporting logs, though be wary of making overly strict assertions on log entries to avoid brittle tests:

 ```go
 import (